serendatapy/serendatapy-chat-client-exercise/README.md

 - The UI is divided in 3 parts.
 On the left side there are messages from other users.
 On the right side there are messages you wrote.
 On the bottom there’s an input with a button to send new messages.
 - Your messages and the other users’ messages should have different background colors, come in a nice bubbly shape, and auto scroll to keep the relevant content on the screen as new messages come in.
-- Automatically load new messages from other users, grabbing them from this [quotes API](http://forismatic.com/en/api/).
+- Automatically load new messages from other users, grabbing them from this [programming quotes API](http://quotes.stormconsultancy.co.uk/api) (use the “random” mode).
 The messages should come in at random intervals within a time range of your choice.
 - All messages should be instances of a `Message` class that has 3 properties:
   - `author` (string) - The author’s username (for this exercise the values can just be “me” or “other”).
   - `content` (string) - The message text.